South Wales Miners' Federation v Glamorgan Coal Co

 South Wales Miners' Federation v Glamorgan Coal Co.
 [1905] AC 239 is an old UK labour law case, and part of an infamous three tort cases that imposed liability on trade unions for going on strike.

 Facts

-Coal prices were constantly declining.
-Respondent in the interest of labourers forced them to leave the job and join after the prices of coal hike up again.
-Plaintiff filed suit in a court of law.
+Miners employed in collieries without giving notice to their employers and in breach of their contracts abstained from working on certain days upon the direction or order of a federation of the miners given by their executive council.
+The federation and council acted honestly without malice or ill-will towards the employers, and with the object only of keeping up the price of coal by which the wages were regulated.

+At the time coal prices were in decline.

 Judgment

 The House of Lords held that it was no defence to an action for inducing breach of contract that the conduct of the defendants was dictated by an honest desire to promote the interests of trade union members and not to injure the employer.